clerk/javascript/.changeset/thirty-cooks-cheer.md

 '@clerk/shared': patch
 ---

-Bug fix: Invitations from useOrganization depends on options of membership.}
+Fixes a bug where Invitations from `useOrganization` incorrectly depended on options for memberships.